Behind the turntables at an Open Decks night

 Lots of things to tinker with!

-I’d picked a good time to play.
-There were a handful of people in the venue as I arrived on the night.
 The usual friendly bar staff were there too.
 I didn’t feel too much pressure for a perfect performance, and knew they’d all be really supportive.
+That said, it was still scary to know I’d be in charge of the tunes for half an hour!

-The other half came up to the decks with me just to check everything was all set up ok before leaving me to it.
-Then I was off.
+The Other Half came up to the decks with me just to check everything was all set up ok.
+Then he left me to it.
+I was off.
 I put my first track on.
 It felt far too loud, probably because I’m used to playing at home and have to be considerate of the neighbours!

 As the first song neared an end I lined up the second track.
 I hit play exactly when I had planned to.
 It worked!
 I was mixing!